This LG Smart Fridge Is the Tesla of Refrigerators

 Scouted selects products independently.
 If you purchase something from our posts, we may earn a small commission.

 His obsession with smart light bulbs, TV controls... you name it... piqued our interest in smart refrigerators.
 As a longtime LG fan, the first place I looked was its website to conduct some research.
 I was lucky enough to be sent the brand’s next-level 24 cu. ft.
-Smart wi-fi Enabled InstaView™ Door-in-Door® Refrigerator to check out for consideration, and as I had expected, it blew my expectations (which were already pretty high) out of the water.
+Smart wi-fi Enabled InstaView™ Door-in-Door® Refrigerator to check out for consideration, which blew my already high expectations out of the water.

 Smart Wi-Fi Door-in-Door Refrigerator with Craft Ice Maker

-Plus, the WiFi-enabled smart fridge is compatible with the ThinQ app, which gives you smart notifications directly to your phone to ensure your appliance is running smoothly.
+This Wi-Fi-enabled smart fridge is compatible with the ThinQ app, which gives you smart notifications directly to your phone to ensure your appliance is running smoothly.
 It even has an automatic door closing feature as well as an alarm for those of us forgetful types.
 The app also is great for maintenance as well; if something is going wrong, the app can give you a diagnosis directly to your smartphone.
 Don’t want the kids sneaking a second dessert after you put them to bed?
-Simply enable the child-protection lock and rest assured that cavities and sugar highs are on the horizon.
+Simply enable the child-protection lock and rest assured that the cavities and sugar highs are not on the unauthorized midnight snack menu on your watch.

 MORE FROM SCOUTED: